w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 ## Organize page sections

-Similar to landmarks, headings can be used to give users a way of navigating through web pages.
-To do this, each section of the page (for example navigation) has its own heading, describing what can be found in the section.
+Similar to [page sections](sections.html), headings can be used to give users a way of navigating through web pages.
+To do this, add a heading to each section of the page (for example navigation), that describes what can be found in the section.
 Often the heading levels are similar to this example:

 {::nomarkdown}
 <%=code_start('','Showing only headings')%>